davekinkead/big-data-and-democracy/third-time-lucky.md

 The first major challenge social media presents to the epistemic value of democracy is the echo chamber effect prevalent in closed networks ...

-Users of social networks tend to associate with others who share the same interests and characteristics, an effect called homophily [@tufekci_twitter_2017, p.
+Users of social media networks tend to associate with others who share the same interests and characteristics, an effect called homophily [@tufekci_twitter_2017, p.
 9].
 While social networks make it easier for individuals to find others who share their interests, it also makes it easier to limit their Internet interaction to those who share her views.
 Individuals on social networks share news stories and Internet sources that reflect their views, and that are likely to interest their friends.
 The news items users see via social media will therefore tend to conform to their biases.
-This is the 'echo chamber' effect
+This is the 'echo chamber' effect: users find themselves interacting with others who share (and reinforce) their existing views, while also reducing the visibility of other perspectives.

 At best, content is filtered by the user